floragunncom/search-guard-docs/_docs/dlsfls_dls.md

 Before the DLS query is applied to the result set, `${user.name}` is replaced by the currently logged in user.
 You can use this variable repeatedly in the DLS query if required.

-## LDAP and JWT user attributes
+## Custom user attributes

 Any authentication and authorization backend can add additional user attributes that you can then use for variable substitution.

 For JWT, these are the claims from your JWT token.
 For Active Directory and LDAP these are all attributes stored in the user's Active Directory / LDAP record.
 For JWT, the attributes start with `attr.jwt.*`, for LDAP they start with `attr.ldap.*`.
+For internal users they start with `attr.internal.*`.

 If you're unsure, what attributes are accessible you can always access the `/_searchguard/authinfo` endpoint to check.
 The endpoint will list all attribute names for the currently logged in user.